Medicine Ball Leg Crunch exercise demonstration image

 Breathing

-Exhale forcefully as you crunch up into spinal flexion and inhale slowly as you return to the starting position.
+Exhale as you crunch up and inhale as you lower your upper body.

 Tempo